Skip to main content

 Requires an interactive terminal (TTY).
 In CI or Docker without a TTY, use plumber config generate instead and edit the file.

-Contrast: plumber config generate always writes the full default template with comments; init writes a short file shaped by your answers.
+Contrast: plumber config generate writes the full default template with comments (or a minimal overlay starter with --overlay); init writes a short file shaped by your answers.
+Both init and the plain generate produce a full configuration: nothing is inherited from the baseline afterwards.

 Terminal window